balanced/balanced-api/resources/bank_accounts.md

 ```

-# List all bank accounts
+# List All Bank Accounts

     GET /a0/bank_accounts